GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/inbound-saml-passport.md

 The Gluu Server can be configured to delegate user authentication to one or more external SAML IDPs using the Passport.js authentication middleware.
 Passport is an MIT licensed, Express-based web application which Gluu has modified to call oxTrust APIs for its non-static configuration.

-The instructions below are best suited for supporting multiple external SAML IDPs.
-If only one external SAML IDP needs to be supported (i.e. a one-off integration), consider following the [SAML interception script](https://github.com/GluuFederation/oxAuth/tree/evolveip/Server/integrations/saml) instructions.

 !!!
 Note
     Previous versions of Gluu relied on the Asimba SAML proxy to achieve inbound SAML.
 Asimba docs can be found [here](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.1/3.1.1/source/authn-guide/inbound-saml-asimba.md).